Nicolasopf/Tools/README.md

 If You select "Y" when asks for Hack tools, the following things will be installed:

-* pport: Automatic nmap scan with output to a filem, make a faster scan by doing "pport f IP_TARGET" (Read the pport file for more info)
+* pport: Automatic nmap scan with output to a file, make a faster scan by doing "pport f IP_TARGET" (Read the pport file for more info)
 * Nmap package